UofS-Pulse-Binfo/tripal_germplasm_importer/README.md

 Germplasm loaded by this module will be stored in chado in talbes: stock, stockprop, and stock_relationship.
 Germplasm will be stored in stock, their features will be stored in stockprop, and their relationships with parents will be stored in stock_relationship.

 Controlled vocabulary terms required by this module are expected in chado or will be inserted.

+## Documentation
+Please visit our [online documentation](https://tripal-germplasm-importer.readthedocs.io/en/latest/index.html) to learn more details about this module.